Stargate literature: Development

 Hydra followed the events of "Tin Man", and as Duncan puts it, the episode came with an "unanswered question", a "paradox" even.
 The main focus of the story was how to live with yourself when you knew that you were not the person you felt you were.
 The story follows the cloned SG-1 team being ripped off from all their "Heroic qualities" and what the differences are between them and the real team.
 The novel itself is told in multiples of view points, and it jumps back and forth in time.
 When writing the structure for the novel, they created a chart.
-As Duncan puts it, the story could not been "Told in a linear fashion", if they wanted to achieve certain story effects within the plot.
+As Duncan puts it, the story could not be "Told in a linear fashion", if they wanted to achieve certain story effects within the plot.
 So they felt that if the story was going to achieve an "Emotional" status, it needed to be told in a "Non-linear structure".
-Scott further stated that some of the "Perspective" of the SG-1 members could not been told because of being to "POV" for the book itself.
+Scott further stated that some of the "Perspective" of the SG-1 members could not be told because of being too "POV" for the book itself.

 Steven Savile, writer of the Shadow series which consists of the books Shadows, Shapeshifter and Trickster were released in 2009.
 These books were written to stand to true to the nature of Stargate SG-1 and its characters.
 After writing five about vampires in three years Savile was looking for a new topic to write about without "Repeating" himself.
 He then learned that Stargate writer Sally Malcolm was looking for new writers for the franchise.
 After a few E-mails with Malcolm he got the job as a Stargate writer.
 When commenting on how to make a good tie-in novel for the franchise, he said it was "Tricky on a page-by-page level".
 He further stated that he couldn't create new stories because by the end of the day the Stargate franchise belonged to Metro-Goldwyn-Mayer (MGM).